zangrafx/webplatformdaily-site/README.md

 ## When are new dailies released?

 Dailies are released Monday to Saturday at around 8 am PT / 11 am ET / 5 pm CET.
+At least, that's my desired schedule :-).
+However, depending on other stuff I'm doing (or have to do), a daily may be up to 12 hours late.
+Once I publish a daily super-late, the subsequent dailies of that week are also pushed back in order to give each daily equal time at the top.

 ## Where is the data stored?